easybuilders/easybuild-tutorial/docs/2021-lust/basic_usage.md

         make -j 48  CC="gcc"  CPP="g++" CXX="g++"  RELEASE_FLAGS="-O2 -ftree-vectorize -march=native -fno-math-errno -fPIC -std=gnu++98"
     (in /local_scratch/hkenneth/Bowtie2/2.4.2/GCC-9.3.0/Bowtie2-2.4.2)
     ```

+    If the output you get is less detailed, you may not have set `export EASYBUILD_TRACE=1`.

     The output for the sanity check step shows which binaries are expected to be installed:
     ```